 The Company sponsors a nonqualified deferred compensation plan (the "Deferred Compensation Plan") for highly compensated employees whose contributions to the 401(k) Plan are limited due to the application of the annual limitations under the Internal Revenue Code.
 The Deferred Compensation Plan provides these employees with the opportunity to defer the full 6% of matched compensation, including salary and incentive based compensation, that was precluded under the Company's 401(k) Plan, which is then matched by the Company using the same formula as the 401(k) Plan.
 An employee generally must be employed on December 31 to receive that year's Company matching contribution, with the matching contribution funded annually at the beginning of the subsequent year following the year in which the matching contribution was earned.
 In the event of bankruptcy, the assets of this plan are available to satisfy the claims of general creditors.
 The Company has an unsecured obligation to pay, in the future, the value of the deferred compensation and Company match, adjusted to reflect the performance, whether positive or negative, of selected investment measurement options chosen by each participant during the deferral period.
-The liability for compensation deferred under the Deferred Compensation Plan was \$25.7 million and \$20.5 million as of December 31, 2017 and 2016, respectively, which were included in "Other liabilities" on the Consolidated Balance Sheets.
-The Company expensed matching contributions under the Deferred Compensation Plan in the amount of \$0.1 million for each of the years ended December 31, 2017, 2016 and 2015, respectively, which were included in "Selling, general and administrative expenses" on the accompanying Consolidated Statements of Income.
+The liability for compensation deferred under the Deferred Compensation Plan was \$25.5 million and \$25.7 million as of December 31, 2018 and 2017, respectively, which were included in "Other liabilities" on the Consolidated Balance Sheets.
+The Company expensed matching contributions under the Deferred Compensation Plan in the amount of \$0.1 million for each of the years ended December 31, 2018, 2017 and 2016, which were primarily included in "Selling, general and administrative expenses" on the accompanying Consolidated Statements of Income.

-NOTE 10 - COMMITMENTS
+NOTE 11 - COMMITMENTS